Skip to main content

 Tea

-Tea is a ubiquitous beverage in Ireland, typically black tea served with milk and sugar.
-It's a staple of Irish hospitality and enjoyed throughout the day.
+Tea is everywhere in Ireland, usually black tea taken with milk and sugar.
+It's a cornerstone of Irish hospitality and drunk all day long.

 teaHot